saadtazi/firefox-profile-js/README.md

     // you can add an extension by specifying the path to the xpi file
     // or to the unzipped extension directory myProfile.addExtension('test/extensions/firebug-1.12.4-fx.xpi', function() {

         var capabilities = webdriver.Capabilities.firefox();

+        // you can set firefox preferences BEFORE calling encoded() myProfile.setPreference('browser.newtab.url', 'http://saadtazi.com');

+        // it is required to create or update user.js
+        // only needed if you set some preferences myProfile.updatePreferences();

         // attach your newly created profile

         myProfile.encoded(function(encodedProfile) {
             capabilities.set('firefox_profile', encodedProfile);

-            // you can set firefox preferences
-            myProfile.setPreference('browser.newtab.url', 'http://saadtazi.com');

-            // it is required to create or update user.js
-            // only needed if you set some preferences myProfile.updatePreferences();

             // start the browser
             var wd = new webdriver.Builder().